gioadorno/gitclean-bash/README.md

 ## Rebase
 This will fetch the requested branch (default is origin/master) to retrieve the updated changes.
-Then it will log out any changes that have been made.
-If there are no changes GitClean will exit, since there is no rebase to be had.
+Then it will log out any changes/conflicts.
+If there are no changes the script will exit, since there is no rebase to be had.
 Otherwise it will continue to perform a rebase.
 If there are conflicts, you will have to manually resolve those.
-Gitclean will let you know to press Enter to continue if all conflicts or resolved or press q to abort the process.
+You will be prompted press Enter to continue if all conflicts are resolved or press q to abort the process.
+The code will then be force pushed to the HEAD.

 ##### Example
 ```